Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Stratospheric Housing Prices and Easy Cheap Living Alternatives

-The median price for an apartment in Manhattan passed the $1 million mark a few years ago and that even includes the parts that run through Harlem and the Lower East Side.
-The average sale price of a condo on the market as I write this is $1.39 million.
-You can expect to pay at least $800,000 for a basic 1BR place of 750 square feet–before the monthly co-op fees.
-Or you could spend $185,000 instead and get this place in a prime neighborhood of Buenos Aires.
-The complex has a pool, barbecue area, and gym.
+The median price for an apartment in Manhattan passed the $1 million mark a years ago and that even includes the parts that run through Harlem and the Lower East Side.
+The median sale price of a condo on the market as I write this is $1.36 million.
+You can expect to pay at least $800,000 for a basic 1BR place of 750 square feet in Manhattan—before the monthly co-op fees.

 Condo in Buenos Aires

 How about if you have no intention of buying and just want to rent?
-The median price for a rental apartment in Manhattan is now $3,450.
-And don’t think you’ll be spreading out much either.
-At a median price of $5.17 per square foot, according to Zillow, that means $4,000 a month will get you all of 774 square feet.
+As mentioned at the beginning, the median price for a rental apartment in Manhattan is now above $4,100.
+And don’t think you’ll be spreading out much either: that will get you all of 774 square feet.
 Something that would be called “really tight” in a normal city but is considered spacious in New York City.

 “Oh, those are just the crazy expensive places” you’re probably thinking.
 Prices can’t be that crazy in the whole country.”

 If you’re already in a home you own in those cities, you’re in great shape.
 If you bought 30 years ago, you’re a poster child for the investment benefits those realtors love to tout.
 If you’re trying to buy now though?
 It could go well, but you may end up looking more like the suckers who bought in 2007.
-For most people, real estate in a mature market is not a very good investment once you factor in the total cost of maintenance, interest, and insurance.

 Where to Find Cheap Apartments for Rent Around the World

 Then there are countries that cost less than Mexico.
-In this part of the world, you can often find better deals in Guatemala (especially on Lake Atitlan), Honduras, Nicaragua, Panama, Bolivia, Peru, and even Colombia and Argentina these days.
+In this part of the world, you can often find better deals in Guatemala (especially on Lake Atitlan), Honduras, Peru, and even Colombia and Argentina these days.
 Living in Ecuador can easily cost you 1/4 what you would spend in a comparably sized city in the USA, Australia, or Western Europe.

 Many expats living in Thailand who write about their experience are paying less than $500 per month for a nice place and you find the same story throughout Southeast Asia, from Ho Chi Minh City to Kuala Lumpur to Phnom Penh to Bali.
 It’s cheaper still if you decide to live in India or settle down in Nepal.